-Corporate governance Our analysts use forensic accounting to keep an eye on the governance and accounting practices followed by the 'promoters' of our investee companies
+Corporate governance Our analysts use forensic accounting to keep on eye on the diversion of cash by the 'promoters' of our investee companies

 Succession planning

 Thirty years from the reforms which opened up the Indian economy in 1991, many of India's leading 'promoters' are aged 70 or over.
 Hence, they are handing charge to the next generation.